 Pinterest adopts model-agnostic mix to cut AI costs

 Business Insider reports that Pinterest is pursuing a "model-agnostic" generative AI approach that mixes the companys own models with closed-source systems from OpenAI and Anthropic and open-source models from Alibaba, a strategy the company began in 2023 according to Vicky Gkiza, Pinterests vice president of product management.
 Business Insider reports that Gkiza said combining open-source and closed-source models helped reduce parts of Pinterests AI budget.
 Business Insider also reports that Pinterest invested in cloud infrastructure and adjusted its hiring approach to support the hybrid model stack.
-Editorial analysis: Companies combining multiple model sources typically trade engineering overhead for lower per-inference costs and vendor flexibility, a pattern practitioners should weigh when estimating total cost of ownership for production generative AI.
+Companies combining multiple model sources typically trade engineering overhead for lower per-inference costs and vendor flexibility, a pattern practitioners should weigh when estimating total cost of ownership for production generative AI.

 What happened